ParallelAgile/CodeBot/codegen-process-guide/hello-codebot-project.md

 Creating a full-stack application using CodeBot really is as straightforward as that!
 No coding required... although CodeBot doesn't shy away from non-trivial applications requiring complex "business logic" code, either.

 To illustrate the potential, we've included a working JavaScript code fragment in the model.
 This code is injected into the REST API and is triggered to run during certain [server-side events](advanced/server-event-handlers).
 We'll explore what the code does in a follow-up article.

+You can also read this [in-depth exploration of Hello CodeBot](https://medium.com/parallel-agile-blog/tutorial-hello-codebot-a-simple-secure-rich-media-low-code-application-2229a4296ea7).

 Please do give *Hello CodeBot* a try.
 If you encounter any problems getting it running, email us at support@parallelagile.com, and we'll do our best to help out.